-Missing angler's fishing rod found
+Divers to join search for missing angler

 Extensive searches have been made of the river and surrounding area since then.

+Over the weekend, search teams found a fishing rod and hat belonging to Mr McMullen.

+The divers joining the search are with the Police Scotland Dive and Marine Unit.

-East Sutherland Rescue Association said Mr McMullen's possessions were found over the weekend.
+East Sutherland Rescue Association said the missing angler's possessions were found over the weekend.

 Mr McMullen is described as being about 5ft 9in tall and of large build with a distinctive brown mark on his left check.